immunefi-team/Bounty_Boosts/Alchemix/31211 - [SC - Critical] Inflation Of Total Votes and Potential Freeze o....md

 # Inflation Of Total Votes and Potential Freeze of Unclaimable Bribes

-Submitted on Tue May 14 2024 19:14:14 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 01:14:14 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31211